durosyan/aws-work-tracker/infrastructure/bootstrap/README.md

+# Bootstrap Bill

+So this terraform is used to deploy the basics for this repo:

+- OIDC Trust relationship between AWS and Github (aws uses github as the id provider),
+- S3 For the terraform state

+# OIDC Configuration

+Had to flounder about all this, but here are some references:

 - [github.com | oidc to aws](https://docs.github.com/en/actions/how-tos/security-for-github-actions/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services)
 - [aws.com | oidc from github](https://aws.amazon.com/blogs/security/use-iam-roles-to-connect-github-actions-to-actions-in-aws/)
 - [github.blog | oidc confusion](https://github.blog/changelog/2022-01-13-github-actions-update-on-oidc-based-deployments-to-aws/)
 - [github.com | terraform module](https://github.com/terraform-module/terraform-aws-github-oidc-provider/tree/master)

-Honestly, the amount of information on this is alot, I've got the jist of the whole thing, but the details are elusive, I'm trying to verify what I can;

 ## Manually checking OIDC fingerprint